XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Fees and Revenue Sources ##

-There are several ways in which a gateway can seek to benefit financially from Ripple integration.
+There are several ways in which a gateway can seek to profit from Ripple integration.
 These can include:

 * Withdrawal and Deposit fees.
-It is typical for a gateway to charge a small fee (such as 1%) for the service of adding or removing money from Ripple.
+Gateways typically charge a small fee (such as 1%) for the service of adding or removing money from Ripple.
 You have the power to determine the rate you credit people when they move money onto and off of Ripple through your gateway.
 * Transfer fees.
 You can set a percentage fee to charge automatically when customers send each other issuances created by your issuing address.
 This amount is debited from the Ripple Consensus Ledger, decreasing your obligation each time your issuances change hands.
 See [TransferRate](#transferrate) for details.
 * Indirect revenue from value added.
 Ripple integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
 * Interest on Ripple-backed funds.
 You can keep the collateral for the funds you issue in RCL in a bank account that earns interest.
-Just make sure you can always access enough funds to service customer withdrawals.
+Make sure you can always access enough funds to service customer withdrawals.
 * [Financial Exchange](#liquidity-and-currency-exchange).
 A gateway can also make offers to buy and sell its issuances for other issuances in the RCL, providing liquidity to cross-currency payments and possibly making a profit.
 (As with all financial exchange, profits are not guaranteed.)

 ### Choosing Fee Rates ###

 Fees imposed by gateways are optional.
-Obviously, higher fees mean more revenue when a gateway's services are used.
-On the other hand, having high fees decreases the desirability of your gateway's issuances and services, which incentivizes customers to use other gateways instead.
+Higher fees earn more revenue when a gateway's services are used.
+On the other hand, high fees discourage customers from using your services.
 Consider the fees that are charged by other gateways, especially ones issuing similar currencies, as well as traditional payment systems outside of Ripple, such as wire fees.
-Choosing the right fee structure is a matter of balancing your pricing with what the market will pay.
+Choosing the right fee structure is a matter of balancing your pricing with what the market is willing to pay.